prithsharma/make-a-mark/README.md

 That means not only can it be used at any other place without dependencies, all code dependent on the geocoding service is isolated so that it can be plugged out and replaced with anything else if needed.
+- Since the app is all about maps and geocoding, the third party service is a clear single point of failure.
+This is understood and a possible way to work around this is to have a fallback UX devoid of the geocoding search(only map based).
+And have a fallback third party service in case the primary service doesn't work.
+None of them were easy enough for v1.

 ## Notes